Mary Villarreal, OTR, Founder of Journey Learning Center

 Mary opened Journey Pediatric Rehabilitation, a pediatric out-patient occupational therapy treatment center in June 2004.
 In July, 2007 Mary established the non-profit Journey Learning Center to provide multi-disciplinary treatment to children with autism spectrum disorder.

 Mary has done work with foster care agencies, teaching workers the importance of sensory processing, how to identify it and how to treat it.
 Mary and her husband have foster over 13 children over the past several years.
 Mary and her husband have a blended family consisting of 8 girls and 2 boys.
-Mary is proud her daughter Rachel works with her as an occupational therapist at Journey.
+Mary is proud her daughter Rachel who works with her as an occupational therapist at Journey Pediatric Rehabilitation.
 In her free time Mary enjoys coaching her daughter’s softball teams and cheering her other children on at their multiple sporting events.

 Kathleen Abrams, MSW